Finding the Best Places to Retire Since 2006!

 Cons: The air quality is poor.
 Some people say that Glendale lacks a sense of identity.

-Notes: Glendale has grown by 65% within the last couple of decades.
+Notes: Glendale has grown by 5% within the last decade.

 Recommended as a Retirement Spot?
 Yes, although it may not be a great spot for people with respiratory issues.